wwog/wwogjs/README.md

 ---

-A repository of functional modules for functional development practices.
+A functional module that is developed using a functional approach on the premise of performance first

 ## Install